Legal dispute over Quebec's language policy: Language of legislation and justice

 Three Quebec Lawyers, Peter Blaikie, Roland Durand and Yoine Goldstein first challenged the constitutionality of the Charter of the French Language under section 133.

-In 1979, the Supreme Court of Canada declared Chapter III of the Charter of the French Language unconstitutional, citing it contrary to section 133 of the British North America Act of 1867.
+In 1979, the Supreme Court of Canada declared Chapter III of the Charter of the French Language unconstitutional, citing it contrary to section 133 of the British North America Act 1867.
 The highest court in Canada judged that the enacting and passing of laws had to be done in both French and English in the parliaments of Quebec and Canada.

 Sections 7 to 13 of the Charter of the French Language had made French the only language of legislation and only provided for a translation of laws in English at the end of the legislative process.

 The Quebec government responded by re-enacting the charter (and all other acts enacted since 1977) in French and English.
 Sections 7 to 13 of the charter were however left untouched.

 In 1981, another Supreme Court decision (Quebec (Attorney General) v.
 Blaikie (No. 2)) declared that section 133 also applied to government regulations.